MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 # Cognitive Maps of London in the Age of Generative AI
 ## How Multimodal LLMs Perceive, Prioritise, and Distort Urban Space

 ### Auditing Spatial Bias, Linguistic Salience, and Geographic Representation in Large Language Models

 ---

 ## Executive Summary (For Recruiters)

 **What this project is**
-A research-driven audit of how multimodal Large Language Models internally represent cities, using London as a controlled case study.
+A research-driven audit of how multimodal Large Language Models (LLMs) internally represent cities, using London as a controlled case study.

 **Why it matters**
+**LLMs are becoming spatial gatekeepers.**
-LLMs increasingly power mapping, navigation, travel, and urban analytics.
+They increasingly power mapping, navigation, travel, and urban analytics.
 If their internal “mental maps” are biased, they can systematically amplify central areas while rendering peripheral communities digitally invisible—reinforcing spatial inequality at scale.

 **What I built**
-- Adapted Stanley Milgram’s urban recognisability experiments to multimodal LLMs
+- Adapted **Stanley Milgram’s human urban recognisability experiments** to multimodal LLMs
 - Designed a spatial auditing framework using **recognisability** and **visibility** metrics
 - Evaluated borough-level recognition across **image and text modalities**
-- Applied **NLP-based thematic analysis** to explain *why* certain places are more recognisable
+- Applied **NLP-based thematic analysis** to explain *why* certain places are recognised
-- Reconstructed AI-generated cognitive maps and benchmarked them against human patterns
+- Reconstructed AI-generated cognitive maps and **benchmarked them against human studies**

 **Key findings**
-- **Both image-based and text-based models independently over-recognise central London boroughs**
+- **Both image-based and text-based models independently over-recognise central London boroughs**, mirroring classic human cognitive maps
+- **AI-generated cognitive maps amplify human centrality bias**, producing sharper central dominance and deeper peripheral suppression than observed in human studies
 - Peripheral boroughs are frequently misclassified or completely invisible
 - Image-based and text-based reasoning produce structurally different spatial maps
 - NLP analysis shows text recognition is driven by themes such as culture, transport, and “vibe,” not physical form alone